The program requires a substantial time commitment. This includes community service, weekly seminars, leadership courses, and mentoring.

 As a CLC Scholar you will:

-Develop leadership skills by practicing effective communication, diversity appreciation, social responsibility, intellectual growth, collaboration, and realistic self-appraisal.
-This spring, for example, scholars will participate in etiquette training, learn about personal health and wellness, practice professionalism and public speaking, and gain knowledge about critical issues facing on a global scale.
+Develop leadership skills: Scholars develop leadership skills by practicing effective communication, diversity appreciation, social responsibility, intellectual growth, collaboration, and realistic self-appraisal.
+This spring, for example, scholars will participate in etiquette training, learn about personal health and wellness, practice professionalism and public speaking, and gain knowledge about facing critical issues on a global scale.